 Sleeping pill addiction is a serious problem that affects many people around the world.
 A lot of people take sleeping pills to help them fall asleep at night, without realizing that certain sleeping medications can become addictive.
-If a person becomes addicted to prescription sleeping pills or over-the-counter sleeping pills, then it can become a serious health risk.
+If a person becomes addicted to sleeping aid prescriptions or over-the-counter sleeping pills, then it can become a serious health risk.
 Here is a closer look at sleeping pills and the risks that they bring with them.
-Understanding key information about sleeping pills can help you to know how to prevent becoming addicted to them, and how to get effective treatment if you do become addicted.
+Understanding key information about sleeping pills can help to know how to prevent becoming addicted to them, and how to get effective treatment if a loved one becomes addicted.

 What are the Types of Sleeping Pills?